The Best Fresh Ham Roast Recipe (Easy)

 process of making fresh ham roast.
 Orange slices on bottom of roasting pan.

-Place orange slices on the bottom of a roasting rack in a large roasting pan (this step is optional and only if using oranges).
+1. Place orange slices on the bottom of a roasting rack in a large roasting pan (optional).
 Place ham fat side on the rack on the bed of orange slices.
 Pour water and white wine into the bottom of the pan.

 process of making fresh ham roast.
 Rub on ham roast before cooking.

-Turn the heat down to 300 degrees F. We want to cook it low and slowly to tenderize the meat.
-If needed, add water to the pan to keep pan juices from burning.
+1. Roast for 30 minutes at 425°F, then turn the heat down to 300°F. (We want to cook it low and slowly to tenderize the meat.
+If needed, add water to the pan to keep pan juices from burning.)

 Cooked fresh ham roast with oranges coming out of oven in roasting pan.

-Bake until a meat thermometer is pressed into the thickest part of the ham and the internal temperature reaches 140 degrees*, about 3-31/2 hours.
-The top will be nice and golden brown, and the interior will be tender.
+1. Bake until the internal temperature of the ham reaches 140°F, about 3 to 3½ hours.
+The top will be a nice golden brown, and the interior will be tender.

 Cooked fresh ham roast with oranges coming out of oven ion wood cutting board.

-Tent the fresh ham roast with aluminum foil and let the roast rest for 30-45 minutes before slicing with a sharp knife.
+1. Tent the fresh ham roast with aluminum foil and let the roast rest for 30-45 minutes.
 Save pan drippings to make pan gravy, or spoon over the meat.

 Cooked fresh ham roast with oranges coming out of oven on white serving platter.
 Carved meat from the bone.